-Google just unleashed a gang of new AdWords features to help you improve performance in every cranny of your paid search campaigns.
+Google just unleashed a gang of new Google Ads (formerly known as Google AdWords) features to help you improve performance in every cranny of your paid search campaigns.

 Today, I’m going to run through everything you’ll need to know to implement these super-useful changes throughout your account.

-Since the advent of AdWords, folks like you and me have been forced to use their ad headlines and description to share promos with prospective patrons.
+Since the advent of Google Ads, folks like you and me have been forced to use their ad headlines and description to share promos with prospective patrons.
 No more!

-We wrote about AdWords promotion extensions back in May (when they were still in beta), but Google has finally decided to release them to all advertisers.
+We wrote about Google Ads promotion extensions back in May (when they were still in beta), but Google has finally decided to release them to all advertisers.

 Promotion extensions allow you to update (drumroll) promotions that you can append to your text ads.
 Whether you’re sharing a discount code or simply sharing a site-wide discount, these ad extensions will send your CTR’s skyrocketing.